This page is actually a collection of articles – all written by me

 over ground and thus more yellow, while the westward parts should be slower

 and thus more green.
-Unfortunately, that is not clearly shown in the picture
+That is not clearly shown in the picture, though, perhaps

 Rather the different flight speed colors stem from circles not flown correctly,